orienteerfeed/orienteerfeed/README.md

 # Orienteering Cloud Data Hub

+"OrienteerFeed" is designed to be a dynamic and interactive web API platform which is specifically made for the orienteering community.
+Delivering real-time updates, live tracking, and a continuous stream of information about orienteering events is its key service.

 ⭐ Star us on GitHub — it motivates us a lot!

-We will be using [Node.js](https://nodejs.org/) v22.1.0.
-New JavaScript features (ES2015) are "enabled" for all modern browsers with [Babel](https://babeljs.io/).

 ## How It Works